nitsbat/autodolia/README.md

      > k <- predict(relation,l)# now k is equal to 1675879

 Result came out to be 1675879 which is 8% margin.
 Therefore now we will apply multiple regression which contains more dependent variable for a particular condition.

+:metal: __Code for Scatter plot and Linear Regression is present in ScatterAndLinear.R script__

 ### Multiple regression